Ace Your Reference Checks With These Sample Questions

 If there is one thing candidates and hiring managers can agree on, it’s that reference checks can be a pain.
 They’re time-consuming, labor-intensive, and can be awkward for everyone involved.
-But they’re also an essential step in finding the right candidate and, more importantly, avoiding the wrong one.
+But they’re also essential in finding the right candidate and, more importantly, avoiding the wrong one.

 Why Should You Check References?